Welcome

 Our Achievements

-B-Human is currently one of the best teams in the RoboCup Standard Platform League and won the world championship ten times as well as thirteen regional championships.
+B-Human is currently one of the best teams in the RoboCup Standard Platform League and won the world championship eleven times as well as fourteen regional championships.
 Our work is not only for fun but also covers serious research topics.
 Our team is dependent on financial support of sponsors in order to keep our work alive and being able to take part in further international competitions.
 If you are interested in supporting us, please visit our sponsoring page for more information.

 RoboCup World Championship